jakeb1996/FASTAr/README.md

 # FASTAr (FASTA Processor)

-Used to make simple modifications to FASTA formatted FASTA files (generally provided by [UCSC](https://FASTA.ucsc.edu/))
+Used to make simple modifications to FASTA formatted FASTA files

-Written by Jake Bradford.
-Checkout our lab website! [biomedicaldatascience.com](http://biomedicaldatascience.com)
+Written by Jake Bradford

 ## Modes